H G HireGauge Speak with our team

 A care coordinator who misses a flag in a chart can let a deteriorating patient slip through.
 A medical billing specialist who codes inconsistently can put a quarter of the company's revenue at audit risk.
 A scheduler who can't hold three competing priorities in their head can blow up a clinic's day.
 The work is high-stakes by nature, and the stakes don't politely wait for someone to get up to speed.

 Layer on the operational reality: most healthcare-services companies are hiring at volume.
 Care coordinators turn over at 25–40% in year one in most CCM and RPM operations.
 RCM teams scale up and contract with payer-mix shifts.
-Contact center floors for telehealth grow in lurches.
 You're not screening for one perfect hire — you're screening for hundreds, and your average has to hold.

 What a bad hire actually costs in healthcare